 Cut the pumpkin into cubes for this savory recipe, boil until tender, and add all curry ingredients.
-Cook 15 minutes and serve over basmati rice.
-Easy when you have guests or if cooking in bulk!
+Cook for 15 minutes and serve over basmati rice.
+Easy when you have guests or if you are cooking in bulk!
 We will be posting our recipe soon!

-Steam boiled pumpkin until easily mashed but not too soft.
+Steam-boiled pumpkin until easily mashed but not too soft.
 Add vegan butter/oil, nutmeg, salt pepper, and other spices such as thyme and garlic powder to taste (add milk to thin out the soup).
-You could even use your homemade pumpkin puree in place of canned soups for a healthier option!
+You could even use your homemade pumpkin puree instead of canned soups for a healthier option!
 Check out our Pumpkin Tahini Soup, which is a perfect treat during the fall season.

 You need a pie pumpkin variety (see below).
 A small sugar pumpkin should be enough.
 Mix canned pumpkin or homemade pumpkin puree with other pie ingredients (pumpkin spice mix, cornstarch, sweetener, etc.)